robgon-art/simple-calcuator/README.md

 - **Testing Frameworks:**
   - **Vitest:** A next-generation testing framework powered by Vite.
 It offers a Jest-compatible API and is designed for speed and simplicity in testing JavaScript and TypeScript projects.
-  - **Jest:** A widely-used testing framework for JavaScript applications, known for its ease of use and rich feature set, including support for mocks, snapshots, and asynchronous testing.
-  - **RITEWay:** A minimalistic testing library that emphasizes readability and simplicity, making it straightforward to write and understand tests.

 - **End-to-End Testing:**
   - **Playwright:** A framework for end-to-end testing that allows you to automate browser actions.
 It supports multiple browsers and is used to ensure that your application functions correctly from the user's perspective.